Information dimension: Lossless data compression

 The fundamental role of information dimension in lossless data compression further extends beyond the i.i.d. data.
-It is shown that for specified processes (e.g., moving-average processes) the ratio of lossless compression is also equal to the information dimension rate rate.
+It is shown that for specified processes (e.g., moving-average processes) the ratio of lossless compression is also equal to the information dimension rate.
 This result allows for further compression that was not possible by considering only marginal distribution of the process.